The Lost World (1925 film): Reception

+The Lost World received acclaim.
+It holds a 100% score on review aggregator website Rotten Tomatoes, based on 18 reviews and an average rating of 7.5/10.

-It received 100 % Rotten Tomatoes.
-In 1922, Conan Doyle showed O'Brien's test reel to a meeting of the Society of American Magicians, which included Harry Houdini.
+In 1922, Conan Doyle screened O'Brien's test reel to a meeting of the Society of American Magicians, which included Harry Houdini.
 The astounded audience watched footage of a Triceratops family, an attack by an Allosaurus and some Stegosaurus footage.
 Doyle refused to discuss the film's origins.
 On the next day, The New York Times ran a front-page article about it, saying "(Conan Doyle's) monsters of the ancient world, or of the new world which he has discovered in the ether, were extraordinarily lifelike.
 If fakes, they were masterpieces".

+The film received its world premiere at the Astor Theatre in New York City on February 8, 1925.
 In April 1925, on a London-Paris flight by Imperial Airways, The Lost World became the first film to be shown to airline passengers.
-As film stock of the era was nitrate and highly flammable, this was a risky undertaking on a wood and fabric-hulled plane, a converted WW1 bomber, the Handley-Page O 400.
+As film stock of the era was nitrate and highly flammable, this was a risky undertaking on a wood and fabric-hulled plane such as this converted First World War bomber, the Handley-Page O 400.

 This is the first dinosaur-oriented film hit, and it led to other dinosaur films, from King Kong to the Jurassic Park series.
 Michael Crichton's sequel to Jurassic Park was named The Lost World, in homage to Doyle's novel and film.

+James Lowder reviewed The Lost World in White Wolf Inphobia #56 (June, 1995), rating it a 4 out of 5 and stated that "The real stars of The Lost World are O'Brien's dinosaurs.
+The stampede scene, complete with an exploding volcano, is terrific. the film's most lasting legacy originates in the brilliant 'brontosaurus rampage' sequence that closes the film [...]
+It's impossible to watch the stop-motion beast stomp the city and not recognize its influence on later monster epics."